 Because it’s often a joyful, chaotic disaster.

 Sometimes we all need reminders to allow those kiddos to go a little crazy and make a mess.
-Here are my top five reasons why it’s great to let your kids get messy.
+Here are my top five reasons why you should let the mess happen!

 1. It Lets Them Be Little